TheXorbParadox/Text-Based-Game/README.md

 # Text-Based-Game
 It is a text based game I am working on.
-It is my first text game (probably).
+It is my first text game (I guess).